P062D

 2. 2

-Check for companion misfire or injector circuit codes that may point to a specific cylinder or external fault.
+Check for companion misfire or injector-circuit codes that point to a specific cylinder or external fault.

 3. 3

-Inspect injector wiring harness and connectors for shorts, opens, or damaged insulation.
+Inspect the Bank 1 injector wiring and connectors for shorts, opens, corrosion or damaged insulation.

 4. 4

-Measure injector coil resistance on suspect cylinders and compare to specification.
+Measure injector coil resistance on the suspect cylinders and compare to specification.

 5. 5